lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 *Please read first prerequisites related to [hostname requirements](./PREREQUISITES.md#hostname-requirements).*

-LScli has the ability to set up a cluster on infrastructure provided by you.
+LambdaStack has the ability to set up a cluster on infrastructure provided by you.
 These can be either bare metal machines or VMs and should meet the following requirements:

 *Note.
 Hardware requirements are not listed since this depends on use-case, component configuration etc.*